srobo/website/_events/sr2025/kickstart.md

 * Your robot kit (we intend to ship kits to teams ahead of Kickstart)
 * Any tools which might be useful to work with your kit
+* A laptop to program your robots with

 ## Directions